chiraitori/HoYo_Code_Sender_Discord_Bot/README.md

 - `zzz_role` - Role to mention for Zenless Zone Zero codes.
 - `channel` - Channel where the codes will be sent.

+### To Do

+- [X] Add language file and command changer
+- [ ] Add translate dictionary to full translate the api to some language

 ### Listing Codes
 **Options:**